Chat with us, powered by LiveChat

 When it comes to teenagers, 1 out of 10 suffers from substance addiction and mental disorders.
 Occasionally, people suffering from addiction can be diagnosed with comorbidity.

 During adolescence, a variety of factors can affect one’s decision-making and mindset.
 This includes peer pressure, body changes, culture shock, stress, and more.
 All of this combined can take a toll and lead to unwanted behavior, like experimenting with unhealthy substances.
-Learn about our adolescent intensive outpatient program in Los Angeles.
+Learn about our teen addiction treatment and adolescent intensive outpatient program in Los Angeles.

 The Connection Between Substance Use and Mental Illness